In 2018, Steven Szlachtowski got a vasectomy. Four years later, to the surprise of everyone, his wife, Megan, got pregnant.

 The test was actually positive.

 On March 23, 2023, Megan Szlachtowski discovered she was 15 weeks pregnant.
 One day later, Steven went back to Minnesota Urology to have his semen tested again.
 It came back positive; this time it was reported correctly.
-A little over a month later, they sued Minnesota Urology.
+A little over a month later, the couple sued Minnesota Urology.
 Their fourth child was born later that year.

 Economic toll vs. ‘joy and satisfaction’

 The legal argument of “wrongful conception” is not universally accepted in the United States.
 In Minnesota it was codified in 1977 by the state Supreme Court decision in Sherlock v.
-Stillwater Clinic in a similar failed sterilization procedure.
+Stillwater Clinic in a case involving a similar failed sterilization procedure.
 That case will play a role in the Szlachtowskis lawsuit against Minnesota Urology.

 Sherlock v.
 Stillwater Clinic determined there needs to be a conceptual framework for the monetary value the joy of having children brings that is weighed against damages incurred from “wrongful conception.”

 The majority opinion was written by Justice Walter Rogosheske.
 He pointed to several other “wrongful conception” court decisions across the United States, which largely began appearing in the late 1960s.
 He wrote that there was a disconnect in having a physician pay “all the economic costs of an unplanned child” while the birth parents “derived all the joy, affection and satisfaction of rearing the child.”
-That meant that a jury should have to weigh the two elements against each other when determining damages.
+That meant that a jury should have to weigh the two elements when determining damages.
 Rogosheske wrote that it could be decided in a similar fashion to how juries determine compensation for wrongful death lawsuits.

 Thomas said he has always agreed with the dissenting opinion written by Chief Justice Robert Sheran that “with a normal, healthy child there are no damages.”